ChrisCummins/msc-thesis/docs/ReadingLog.md

    Experimental Study on Performance Portability of OpenCL Kernels,”** in 2010 Symposium on Application Accelerators in High Performance Computing (SAAHPC’10), 2010, pp. 4–6.
+1. Y. Dotsenko, S. S. Baghsorkhi, B. Lloyd, and N. K. Govindaraju, **“Auto-tuning of fast fourier transform on graphics processors,”** ACM SIGPLAN Not., vol. 46, no. 8, pp. 257–266, 2011.
+1. J. Fang, A. L. Varbanescu, and H. Sips, **“An Auto-tuning Solution to Data Streams Clustering in OpenCL,”** in Computational Science and Engineering (CSE), 2011 IEEE 14th International Conference on, 2011, pp. 587–594.
+1. M. Steuwer and S. Gorlatch, **“SkelCL: Enhancing OpenCL for High-Level Programming of Multi-GPU Systems,”** Parallel Comput.
+Technol., pp. 258–272, 2013.

 # 12-30 min